 Sources of calcium

 Before adding calcium to your soil, it is important to find out what it already contains.
-Most Bay Area soils contain abundant calcium.
+Most soils west of the Rocky Mountains contain abundant calcium.
 The optimal range is 1000-1500 ppm.
-My laboratory soil test results for calcium were 2705 ppm!
-A soil test, conducted by a reputable, relatively local lab, is the only way to know for sure.
+A soil test, conducted by a reputable lab, is the only way to know for sure.
 Over-the-counter soil tests are not reliable or accurate enough.
-If you are growing in the Bay Area (or anywhere there used to be an ocean), there’s probably plenty of calcium already present.
+If you are growing anywhere there used to be an ocean, there’s probably plenty of calcium already present.
 If you live east of the Rockies, it’s a different story.
-Egg shells, agricultural lime, and calcium chloride sprays can be used to replenish depleted soils.
+Agricultural lime and calcium chloride sprays can replenish depleted soils.
+Sorry, but egg shells do not add calcium to your soil.

 Calcium uptake problems

-Let’s assume that your soil has plenty of calcium in it. and that you are watering regularly and properly.
-There are other problems that can interfere with a plant’s ability to absorb this important nutrient.
+Let’s assume that your soil has plenty of calcium in it and that you are watering regularly and properly.
+Other problems can interfere with a plant’s ability to absorb this important nutrient.
 Excessive potassium (K) is one.
 Too much magnesium (Mg), sodium (Na), iron (Fe), or ammonium (NH4+) can also slow the uptake of calcium.
 Soil alkalinity or acidity (pH) also plays a role.

 The molecular balancing act that occurs between minerals within your soil and plants is mind-boggling, to say the least.
 Suffice to say, your average gardener (or gardening blogger) only groks the tip of this iceberg.
 This is not something to guess about.
 Get your soil tested.
 Your plants will thank you.